silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 [^27]: Brown, C. M., Newell, V., Sahin, E., & Hedley, D. (2024).
 Updated systematic review of suicide in autism: 2018–2024. *Current Developmental Disorders Reports*, *11*(4), 225–256.
 [DOI: 10.1007/s40474-024-00308-9](https://doi.org/10.1007/s40474-024-00308-9)

 [^28]: Cassidy, S. A., Gould, K., Townsend, E., Pelton, M., Robertson, A. E., & Rodgers, J. (2020).
 Is camouflaging autistic traits associated with suicidal thoughts and behaviours?
 Expanding the interpersonal psychological theory of suicide in an undergraduate student sample. *Journal of Autism and Developmental Disorders*, *50*(10), 3638–3648.
+[DOI: 10.1007/s10803-019-04323-3](https://doi.org/10.1007/s10803-019-04323-3)

-[DOI: 10.1007/s10803-019-04323-3](https://doi.org/10.1007/s10803-019-04323-3) - an undergraduate sample rather than a clinical one, which is a real limitation on how far the finding travels.
+[^28a]: An undergraduate sample rather than a clinical one, which is a real limitation on how far the finding travels.

 [^29]: Botha, M., & Frost, D. M. (2020).
 Extending the minority stress model to understand mental health problems experienced by the autistic population. *Society and Mental Health*, *10*(1), 20–34.
 [DOI: 10.1177/2156869318804297](https://doi.org/10.1177/2156869318804297)

 [^30]: Huang, Y., Arnold, S. R. C., Foley, K.-R., & Trollor, J. N. (2020).
 Diagnosis of autism in adulthood: A scoping review. *Autism*, *24*(6), 1311–1327.
+[DOI: 10.1177/1362361320903128](https://doi.org/10.1177/1362361320903128)

-[DOI: 10.1177/1362361320903128](https://doi.org/10.1177/1362361320903128) - a review of what adult diagnosis involves and why it happens late.
-My own account of the same ground, at length, is in *[Unmasked at Midlife]({{ '/essays/unmasked-at-midlife.html' | relative_url }})*.
+[^30a]: A review of what adult diagnosis involves and why it happens late.
+My own account of the same ground, at length, is in the essay *[Unmasked at Midlife]({{ '/essays/unmasked-at-midlife.html' | relative_url }})*.

 [^31]: United Nations General Assembly.
 (2006). *Convention on the Rights of Persons with Disabilities* (General Assembly resolution 61/106), Article 1.
-United Nations. <https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html> - Article 1 defines persons with disabilities as including "those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others".
+United Nations. <https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html>

+[^31a]: Article 1 defines persons with disabilities as including "those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others".
 The words that matter are *in interaction with*: on the Convention's own definition the disability is not the impairment by itself.

     Ratification status is recorded in the OHCHR treaty body database. <https://tbinternet.ohchr.org/_layouts/15/TreatyBodyExternal/Treaty.aspx?Treaty=CRPD> A treaty rather than a peer-reviewed source, cited for what it says.
-I have gone through this ground properly in *[Autism and Human Rights]({{ '/essays/autism-and-human-rights.html' | relative_url }})*.
+I have gone through this ground properly in my essay *[Autism and Human Rights]({{ '/essays/autism-and-human-rights.html' | relative_url }})*.

 [^32]: Cloitre, M., Shevlin, M., Brewin, C. R., Bisson, J. I., Roberts, N. P., Maercker, A., Karatzias, T., & Hyland, P. (2018).
 The International Trauma Questionnaire: Development of a self-report measure of ICD-11 PTSD and complex PTSD. *Acta Psychiatrica Scandinavica*, *138*(6), 536–546.
+[DOI: 10.1111/acps.12956](https://doi.org/10.1111/acps.12956)

-[DOI: 10.1111/acps.12956](https://doi.org/10.1111/acps.12956) - cited for the structure of the ICD-11 diagnosis, the three additional features of which are termed disturbances in self-organisation.
+[^32a]: Cited for the structure of the ICD-11 diagnosis, the three additional features of which are termed disturbances in self-organisation.
 Complex PTSD is an ICD-11 condition with no DSM-5 equivalent, which is one reason it is easy to go a lifetime without hearing the term.

 [^33]: Sarr, R., Spain, D., Quinton, A. M. G., Happé, F., Brewin, C. R., Radcliffe, J., Jowett, S., Miles, S., González, R. A., Albert, I., Scholwin, A., Stirling, M., Markham, S., Strange, S., & Rumball, F. (2025).
 Differential diagnosis of autism, attachment disorders, complex post-traumatic stress disorder and emotionally unstable personality disorder: A Delphi study. *British Journal of Psychology*, *116*(1), 1–33.
 [DOI: 10.1111/bjop.12731](https://doi.org/10.1111/bjop.12731)

 [^34]: Rumball, F., Happé, F., & Grey, N. (2020).
 Experience of trauma and PTSD symptoms in autistic adults: Risk of PTSD development following DSM-5 and non-DSM-5 traumatic life events. *Autism Research*, *13*(12), 2122–2132.
 [DOI: 10.1002/aur.2306](https://doi.org/10.1002/aur.2306)

 [^35]: Kapp, S. K., Steward, R., Crane, L., Elliott, D., Elphick, C., Pellicano, E., & Russell, G. (2019).
 "People should be allowed to do what they like": Autistic adults' views and experiences of stimming. *Autism*, *23*(7), 1782–1792.
+[DOI: 10.1177/1362361319829628](https://doi.org/10.1177/1362361319829628)

-[DOI: 10.1177/1362361319829628](https://doi.org/10.1177/1362361319829628) - 31 autistic adults, aged 21–56, across interviews and focus groups.
+[^35a]: 31 autistic adults, aged 21–56, across interviews and focus groups.
 Participants distinguished non-injurious stimming, which they defended, from self-injurious behaviour, about which they held more complex views.

 [^36]: Wilkenfeld, D. A., & McCarthy, A. M. (2020).
 Ethical concerns with applied behavior analysis for autism spectrum "disorder". *Kennedy Institute of Ethics Journal*, *30*(1), 31–69.
+[DOI: 10.1353/ken.2020.0000](https://doi.org/10.1353/ken.2020.0000)

-[DOI: 10.1353/ken.2020.0000](https://doi.org/10.1353/ken.2020.0000) - the field is applied behaviour analysis.
+[^36a]: The field is applied behaviour analysis.
 I am naming it in one line rather than trying it here, and it would be unfair to leave the charge unanswered in the same breath: practitioners have replied at length, arguing that much of what is criticised reflects historical rather than current practice.
+See Leaf et al. (2022) [^36b]

-See Leaf, J. B., Cihon, J. H., Leaf, R., McEachin, J., Liu, N., Russell, N., Unumb, L., Shapiro, S., & Khosrowshahi, D. (2022).
+[^36b]: Leaf, J. B., Cihon, J. H., Leaf, R., McEachin, J., Liu, N., Russell, N., Unumb, L., Shapiro, S., & Khosrowshahi, D. (2022).
 Concerns about ABA-based intervention: An evaluation and recommendations. *Journal of Autism and Developmental Disorders*, *52*(6), 2838–2853.
 [DOI: 10.1007/s10803-021-05137-y](https://doi.org/10.1007/s10803-021-05137-y)

 [^37]: Murray, D., Lesser, M., & Lawson, W. (2005).
 Attention, monotropism and the diagnostic criteria for autism. *Autism*, *9*(2), 139–156.
 [DOI: 10.1177/1362361305051398](https://doi.org/10.1177/1362361305051398)

 [^38]: Grove, R., Hoekstra, R. A., Wierda, M., & Begeer, S. (2018).
 Special interests and subjective wellbeing in autistic adults. *Autism Research*, *11*(5), 766–775.
 [DOI: 10.1002/aur.1931](https://doi.org/10.1002/aur.1931) - the association held for motivation to engage; very high intensity of engagement was associated in the other direction, which the authors discuss.

 [^39]: Heasman, B., Williams, G., Charura, D., Hamilton, L. G., Milton, D., & Murray, F. (2024).
 Towards autistic flow theory: A non-pathologising conceptual approach. *Journal for the Theory of Social Behaviour*, *54*(4), 469–497.
+[DOI: 10.1111/jtsb.12427](https://doi.org/10.1111/jtsb.12427)

-[DOI: 10.1111/jtsb.12427](https://doi.org/10.1111/jtsb.12427) - a conceptual paper rather than an empirical one, and I have cited it as such.
+[^39a]: A conceptual paper rather than an empirical one, and I have cited it as such.
 Two of its authors are the originators of the monotropism account cited above.

 [^40]: Csikszentmihalyi, M. (1990). *Flow: The psychology of optimal experience*.
 Harper & Row.
+[ISBN: 978-0060920432](https://openlibrary.org/isbn/9780060920432)

-[ISBN: 978-0060920432](https://openlibrary.org/isbn/9780060920432) - the loss of reflective self-consciousness is one of the defining features of the flow construct set out here.
+[^40a]: The loss of reflective self-consciousness is one of the defining features of the flow construct set out here.
 The construct is general and not about autism.

 [^41]: Cacioppo, J. T., & Berntson, G. G. (1994).
 Relationship between attitudes and evaluative space: A critical review, with emphasis on the separability of positive and negative substrates. *Psychological Bulletin*, *115*(3), 401–423.
+[DOI: 10.1037/0033-2909.115.3.401](https://doi.org/10.1037/0033-2909.115.3.401)

-[DOI: 10.1037/0033-2909.115.3.401](https://doi.org/10.1037/0033-2909.115.3.401) - a general account of affective separability, not an autism-specific finding.
+[^41a]: A general account of affective separability, not an autism-specific finding.
 I have used it to support the claim that positive and negative affect are not a single dimension; the description of how that plays out for me is my own.

 [^42]: Blake, L. (2017).
 Parents and children who are estranged in adulthood: A review and discussion of the literature. *Journal of Family Theory & Review*, *9*(4), 521–536.
+[DOI: 10.1111/jftr.12216](https://doi.org/10.1111/jftr.12216)

-[DOI: 10.1111/jftr.12216](https://doi.org/10.1111/jftr.12216) - a review of estrangement in general, with no reference to autism.
+[^42a]: A review of estrangement in general, with no reference to autism.
 I have used it only for the shape of estrangement, not for any autism-specific claim.

 [^43]: Heasman, B., & Gillespie, A. (2018).
 Perspective-taking is two-sided: Misunderstandings between people with Asperger's syndrome and their family members. *Autism*, *22*(6), 740–750.
 [DOI: 10.1177/1362361317708287](https://doi.org/10.1177/1362361317708287)

+[^1000]: Ali, D., Bougoure, M., Cooper, B., Quinton, A. M. G., Tan, D., Brett, J., Mandy, W., Maybery, M., Magiati, I., & Happe, F. (2025).
+Burnout as experienced by autistic people: A systematic review. *Clin Psychol Rev*, 122, 102669.
+[DOI: 10.1016/j.cpr.2025.102669](https://doi.org/10.1016/j.cpr.2025.102669)

+[^1001]: Hwang, Y. I. J., Arnold, S., Srasuebkul, P., & Trollor, J. (2020).
+Understanding anxiety in adults on the autism spectrum: An investigation of its relationship with intolerance of uncertainty, sensory sensitivities and repetitive behaviours. *Autism*, 24(2), 411–422.
+[DOI: 10.1177/1362361319868907](https://doi.org/10.1177/1362361319868907)

+[^1002]: Goris, J., Brass, M., Cambier, C., Delplanque, J., Wiersema, J. R., & Braem, S. (2020).
+The Relation Between Preference for Predictability and Autistic Traits. *Autism Res*, 13(7), 1144–1154.
+[DOI: 10.1002/aur.2244](https://doi.org/10.1002/aur.2244)